iOS490GroupProject/iOS490GroupProject/README.md

 - [x] I would like to create an account
 - [x] I would like to upload my profile photo
 - [ ] I would like to view recipes based on food items
-- [ ] I would like to upload photos of the dishes i cook
+- [x] I would like to upload photos of the dishes i cook
-- [ ] I would like to view a news feed of user uploaded photos of food
+- [x] I would like to view a collection view of the photos uploaded
 - [ ] I would like to tap on a photo to view the details
 - [x] I would like to view nearby restaurants
 - [?]
 I would like to view nearby groceries